The Witches (2020 film): Development

 Talks of a new adaptation of Dahl's novel began in December 2008, when Guillermo del Toro expressed interest in making a stop motion film.
 No further developments on the potential project emerged until 10 years later in June 2018, when Robert Zemeckis was hired to direct and write the script.
 Del Toro would produce, alongside Zemeckis and Alfonso Cuarón, in addition to having a screenplay credit.

-The film takes place in Alabama during the 1960s, instead of the novel's 1980s England and Norway, and the boy protagonist is African-American, instead of Norwegian-British like the boy in the original novel and previous adaptations.
+The film takes place in the United States, in Alabama during the 1960s, instead of the novel's 1980s England and Norway, and the boy protagonist is African-American, instead of Norwegian-British like the boy in the original novel and previous adaptations.
 Nevertheless, the adaptation was described by Zemeckis as being closer to the original novel than the 1990 adaptation, directed by Nicolas Roeg.
 Kenya Barris co-wrote the film.

 Casting

 In January 2019, Anne Hathaway was cast in the role of Grand High Witch.
 Octavia Spencer was cast in February, with newcomers Jahzir Bruno and Codie-Lei Eastick also joining.
 In May, Stanley Tucci and Chris Rock were added.
 In September 2020 it was revealed that Kristin Chenoweth was cast in the film.